A regularity result for shortest generalized billiard trajectories in convex bodies in $\mathbb{R}^n$: Introduction

 From the geometric optics point of view, Euclidean billiards describe the wave propagation in a medium which is not only homogeneous and isotropic but also contains perfectly reflecting mirrors.

-There is generally much interest into the study of billiards: Problems in almost every mathematical field can be related to problems in mathematical billiards, see for example \cite{Gutkin2012}, \cite{Katok2005} and \cite{Tabachnikov2005} for comprehensive surveys.
+There is generally much interest in the study of billiards: Problems in various mathematical fields can be related to problems in mathematical billiards; see for example \cite{Gutkin2012}, \cite{Katok2005}, and \cite{Tabachnikov2005} for comprehensive surveys.
 Euclidean billiard trajectories in the plane have been investigated intensively.
-Nonetheless, so far not much is known about Euclidean billiard trajectories on higher-dimensional \glqq tables\grqq.
+Nonetheless, so far, not much is known about Euclidean billiard trajectories on higher-dimensional \say{tables}.

-The aim of this paper is to establish two regularity results for length minimizing closed Euclidean billiard trajectories in higher-dimensional convex bodies and to show how these results can be used to calculate (analytically and by computer) these trajectories for certain classes of convex polytopes.